 A woman’s posture changes as the size of her belly increases.
 Combine that with the weight of the foetus, and the result is that the woman always experiences some pain.
 Back pain is extremely common in pregnant women, mainly because of the growth of the foetus accompanied by the hormonal changes taking place in her body.

 Stretching the back during pregnancy can help in resolving the stiff feeling in the back, and even improve the range of motion of the mother.
 The heartbeat of the mother increases when she exercises which is why the foetus in the womb gets more blood.
 This results in a healthy baby in the womb.
 Also, stretching exercises can help mothers keep their weight in check, and not gain too much weight during their pregnancy.
 Pregnancy stretches in the third trimester are also useful since they loosen up the joints and make the mother slightly more comfortable during childbirth.

 Can Stretching Hurt the Baby?

-As in every activity during pregnancy, stretches also have the potential to hurt the baby if they not done correctly.
+Stretching exercises may hurt the baby during pregnancy if not done correctly.
 You should not strain yourself too much as this can impair the development of the foetus.
-Also, remember to stay well hydrated so that there are no issues while you exercise.
-When doing stomach stretches during pregnancy, you should not lie on your back, especially after the first trimester.
-The blood vessel carrying nutrients to the uterus can get squeezed, resulting in the baby not getting enough blood to grow.
+A woman should always stay hydrated so that there’s no issue while exercising.
+Avoid lying down on the stomach while doing any stretches.
+Do not perform Shavasana after exercising after the first trimester.
+The blood vessels carrying nutrients to the uterus can get squeezed, resulting in the baby not getting enough blood to grow.

-Tips for Pregnant Women to Do Stretching Exercises Safely
+Tips for Pregnant Women to Perform Stretching Exercises Safely